mzaq/form-builder/README.md

 ## Form Builder

-Simple React front-end project that mimics behaviour of a more robust app in which user could build complex forms including conditional subinputs, generate the form markup, take a look at a preview etc.
+Simple React front-end project that mimics behaviour of a more robust app in which user could build complex forms including conditional subinputs, generate the form markup, take a look at a form preview etc.

 #### Here you can: